openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### Operational Aspects of API Extensions

-Route admission webhook will be modified to validate the following scenarios,
+Route validation in the API server will be modified to validate the following scenarios,

 - Check if secret/certificate referenced under `.spec.tls.certificateRef` exists.
 - Check if secret/certificate referenced under `.spec.tls.certificateRef` is of the correct type.